Eugene Landy: Early career and development of methods

 After completing his studies, Landy worked for the Peace Corps, eventually moving to Los Angeles to work as a drug counselor at Harbor Hospital and as a popular part-time instructor at San Fernando Valley State College.
-Landy began developing ideas for his 24-hour treatment program while engaging in postdoctoral work at Rancho Santa Fe.
+Landy began developing ideas for his 24-hour treatment program while engaging in postdoctoral work in Rancho Santa Fe.
 It was there that he practiced "marathon therapy", in which a therapist takes control of a group of people for a day or more.
 In 1968, he worked briefly as an intern at Gateways Hospital in Echo Park, Los Angeles, where he developed his methods further, experimenting with treatment on teenage drug abusers with varying degrees of success.
 He attributed his failures to having too little control over their nighttime activities; he tried evening rap groups and made himself available at all hours for talking therapies for their nocturnal anxiety attacks.
 Landy went on to call his new system milieu therapy.

 While serving the hospital, Landy became cultured in the language used by its teenagers.
 In 1971, he authored a book on hippie jargon called The Underground Dictionary, published by Simon & Schuster.

 Around 1972, Landy founded a Beverly Hills clinic, the Foundation for the Rechanneling of Emotions and Education (FREE).
 Interns employed at the clinic used Landy's approach on a partial basis.
 In the early 1970s, he also started penetrating Hollywood social circles, becoming a consultant on various television shows, including The Bob Newhart Show.
 He soon began treating many celebrity clients, earning $200 an hour (~$1,425 in 2022 terms).

 Some of Landy's patients included Alice Cooper; Richard Harris; Rod Steiger; and Gig Young, who died in an apparent murder-suicide along with his wife in 1978.
 In a 1976 interview with Rolling Stone, Landy claimed that he had treated others, but that he was in no position to explain his background.
 He added, "I've treated a tremendous number of people in show business; for some reason I seem to be able to relate to them.
 I think I have a nice reputation that says I'm unorthodox by orthodox standards but basically unique by unorthodox standards."
 Unusually, he had his own press kit.

 In 1988, psychiatrist and Landy colleague Sol Samuels described Landy as "a maverick in the field of psychology.
 He's done things that no other psychologist has done in treating the psychotic and the drug addict. ...
 What he was doing really was translating the hospital environment to the home environment.
 I think he got some remarkable results – with people who can afford it."
 Arnold Horowitz, who was an assistant to Landy in the 1970s, stated that Landy used methods that were based "upon very very heavily reality confrontation on a very consistent basis. ...
 Gene, in addition to being eloquent at times ... is ... dramatic."